Main Departmental Office

 nary Center for the Study of Work Teams, the department is involved actively in creating opportunities for interaction between academic and corporate communities.

 Prospective students must apply for admission to the Toulouse School of Graduate Studies.
 Because of the interdisciplinary nature of much of the work done in the Department of Communication Studies, admission is open to many who did not major in communication as undergraduates.
 Applicants with fewer than 24 hours of undergraduate communication course work may request admission on the basis of communication-related courses.

 All applicants must take the aptitude test of the Graduate Record Examination (GRE) and must have the scores reported to the department prior to being considered for admission.
 Undergraduate students anticipating graduate work in this department should take the GRE in the fall semester of the senior year.
-Successful applicants generally have GRE scores of at least 410 on the verbal section, 420 on the quantitative section, and an undergraduate grade point averages of at least 3.0 in the last 60 hours.
-Contact the department or the Toulouse School of Graduate Studies for information concerning acceptable admission test scores, including acceptable scores on the writing section of the GRE.
+Successful applicants generally have GRE scores of at least 1000 (combined verbal and quantitative) and have undergraduate grade point averages of at least 3.0 in the last 60 hours.

 The department offers graduate programs leading to the following degrees:

 The master's degree requires the completion of at least 36 hours of graduate course work.

 1. 36 hours of course work in communication studies, including 6 hours of thesis and oral examination;